Finely tuned models sacrifice explanatory depth: Introduction

-In short, we present work that conceptually unifies a notion of explanatory depth with a lack of fine-tuning, in a way that applies to a broad range of settings in the sciences.
-This conceptual unification is combined with a quantitative measure of depth, which one can use to discriminate between models.
-This measure accurately reflects the types of practical judgements that have been made in the past, as well as those that may be useful in other novel physical settings.
+In short, we present work that conceptually relates a notion of explanatory depth with a lack of fine-tuning, in a way that applies to a broad range of physical settings.
+This is combined with a quantitative analysis in which we introduce a measure of depth that can be used to discriminate between models.
+Our schema yields results that accurately reflect the types of practical judgements that have been made in the past, as well as those that may be useful in other novel physical settings.